 The lower slopes of Mount Cameroon, home to 100-200 elephants and several small villages, are suffering from inter-species clashes.
 Over the years, there have been increased human-elephant conflict due to habitat fragmentation in the communities surrounding this area.
 According to the residents of Bakingilli village, elephants have destroyed over 250 banana, plantain, corn, and bean plantations.
 The elephant communities face threats from the human inhabitants of their lands, too.

-With support from the Fellowship Grant Program, Fanny, Shey, and Bekoume will work with community leaders to train and provide ongoing support to local residents on bee farming.
-Through their project, they aim to promote harmony between the elephant and human communities of Mount Cameroon, increase the survival of the threatened elephants, and improve the livelihood of about 100 households Bakingilli by providing an additional source of income through the sale of honey, beeswax, and other bee–related products.
+With support from the Fellowship Grant Program, Fanny, Shey, and Bekoume will work with community leaders to train and provide ongoing support to local residents on cassava cultivation and processing.
+Through their project, they aim to promote harmony between the elephant and human communities of Mount Cameroon, and improve the livelihood of Bakingilli households by providing an additional source of income through the cultivation, processing, and marketing of cassava products.

 Bay Area Youth Climate Summit

-With support from the Fellowship Grant Program, BAYCS will continue to create free workshops with even more interactive elements, like live music!
-As mentors, the Future Blue Youth Council will help brainstorm and execute ideas for their workshops, expand their social media presence, and create a plan for the longevity of the project.
-Through their project, BAYCS aims to educate their community about advocacy, the environment, and the importance of youth in the fight against climate change.
+With support from the Fellowship Grant Program, BAYCS will continue to create free workshops integrating more interactive elements, like live music!
+As mentors, the Future Blue Youth Council will help brainstorm and execute ideas for their workshops, expand their social media presence, and create a plan for the longevity of the organization.
+Through this support, BAYCS aims to expand their reach, prompting even more Bay Area youth to take collective action in the spheres of policy, social justice, and education.